Volvo Cars: Geely era (2010–present)

+In June 2021, Volvo Cars and Swedish battery developer and manufacturer Northvolt announced its intention to establish a 50/50 joint venture consisting of a battery gigafactory and R&D (research and development) center.
+In December 2021, it was revealed the battery R&D center would be located in Gothenburg.
+In February 2022, Gothenburg was also chosen as the location for the battery gigafactory.

 In 2021, Volvo Cars set up a joint venture with Geely for its hybrid engine operations.
 The new business, Aurobay will develop and market powertrain solutions, and as of 2022, includes Volvo Cars' engine plants in Skövde and Zhangjiakou, together with its powertrain research and development operations in Gothenburg.

 In June 2023, Ukraine blacklisted Geely due to its refusal to leave the Russian market.
 In this regard, the Swedish authorities began to discuss the possibility of a boycott of Volvo Cars.
 The discussion was initiated by the Ministry of Defense of Sweden.

 In November 2023, Volvo Cars announced the launch of an Energy Solutions business, beginning with a vehicle-to-grid (V2G) pilot programme in Gothenburg along with local power utility Goteborg Energi.

+In 2023, Volvo removed conventional engines as an option, meaning mild hybrids are the base engine option in the US.

 In 2024, Volvo Cars scrapped its goal of becoming fully electric by 2030, adjusting its strategy due to industry challenges.

 In November 2024, Volvo Cars announced the sale of its 30% stake in Lynk & Co to Zeekr, at a price of RMB 5.4 billion.

 On March 30, 2025, Volvo Cars announced the reappointment of Samuelsson as CEO starting from 1 April, succeeding Jim Rowan who had been CEO since January 2022.
 Volvo said Samuelsson would be serving a two-year term while the group prepares to appoint a long-term successor.
+In September 2025, Volvo Cars announced that Klaus Zellmer, then CEO of Škoda Auto, would succeed Samuelsson as CEO no later than October 2027.